 About The Gate Lab

-THE GATE THEATRE LAB has become a significant force in Irish Theatre, playing host to FREE pre-show talks, public interviews, rehearsed readings, new writing showcases, workshops, symposia, launches and forum meetings.
+THE GATE THEATRE LAB has become a significant force in Irish Theatre, playing host to FREE pre-show talks, public interviews, rehearsed readings, new writing showcases, workshops, symposia, events, launches and forum meetings.

 Not only does it function as the primary rehearsal space for Gate productions, but it is a creative hub with a multifunctional role.